Be a Grower, Not a Mower

 How to Reduce the Size of Your Lawn

 Why not consider reducing the size of your lawn this year?
-With some thoughtful plant selection and placement, you can reduce the amount of lawn that you maintain by at least 25 percent, and enjoy a lower maintenance yard that still looks neat and well cared for.
+With some thoughtful plant selection and placement, you can enjoy a lower maintenance yard that still looks neat and well cared for, while conserving water and providing pollinator habitat.

 Ask yourself how much lawn you really need: